 Next, you can ask a friend to take some shots of your hands – or go to a professional photographer for a starter portfolio.
-As an aspiring model, you can easily create and manage a stunning modeling portfolio website.
-Here is our step by step guide to creating a killer Modeling Portfolio.
+As an aspiring model, you can easily create and manage a model's website.
+Here is our step-by-step guide to creating a killer Modeling Portfolio.

 Either way, try out a variety of poses.
 Hold different items, and remember to keep your aim in mind: are you selling a piece of jewelry, a lifestyle service, or so on?
 Rookie mistakes include things like tilting a ring away from the camera or focusing on a pleasing hand position so much that you forget about the product.

 With your portfolio, you now have two options.
 One is to find a hand modeling agency which will take you on.
 Send in your shots, including one of your face so that they know who they are talking to, and wait for a response.
 If you have met their requirements, they will take you on and start finding work for you.